Most people believe that dark cabinets and a small kitchen are not a great mix, and it’s understandable why this assumption is made.

 But the truth is dark kitchen units can do exactly the same thing – albeit in a slightly different way.
 Darks don’t reflect more light.
 They actually reflect less.
 As the light is absorbed, the dark units will be less clearly marked.
 This gives the illusion of more space – even in a dark space.

 Dramatic and dark, or bright and light?

-Here at Kitchen Warehouse, we have seen many darker kitchen pallets work wonders in many houses up and down the UK, and across the world.
+Here at Kitchen Warehouse, we have seen many darker colour schemes work wonders in many houses up and down the UK, and across the world.
 So why don’t you take a browse through our extensive kitchen cabinets for sale, we’re sure you will find a design that you like!

 Which Dark Shade Should You Choose?

 So you want a darker colour scheme for the cabinets in your kitchen.
 Fantastic!
 But know you need to think about which shade will suit your home the best.

 On one end of the scale, we have Jet Black Gloss Acrylic kitchen units while on the other you have models such as Dust Grey Roma Shaker units that still retain their dark colour but offer a lighter approach that can be great in smaller spaces.So before you dive into the world of dark kitchens consider what shade would best suit your design preferences.

 Some people with larger kitchens can go for a jet back scheme for instance as that will not take anything away from how big their kitchen looks.